austonpramodh/prune-gcr/README.md

 prune-gcr www

 positional arguments:
-  repository           short name of the GCR image repository (as in:
+  repository           full name of the GCR image repository (as in:
-                       gcr.io/<project>/<repository>)
+                       gcr.io/project/repository)

 optional arguments:
-  -h, --help           show this help message and exit --project PROJECT    name of the Google Cloud project.
-Defaults to
+  -h, --help           show this help message and exit --older-than CUTOFF  prune images older than CUTOFF.
-                       the project in your gcloud configuration.
-  --older-than CUTOFF  prune images older than CUTOFF.
 Must be formatted as
                        YYYY-MM-DD.
 Uses GCP's time zone.
 Defaults to 90 days ago.